 It took me a while to find my vocation.
-After graduating from art college my working life included stints as a pavement artist, schoolteacher, yoga teacher and web developer, followed by a 17-year career in international marketing and management.
+After graduating from art college, my working life included stints as a pavement artist, schoolteacher, yoga teacher and web developer, followed by a 17-year career in international marketing and management.
 I spent much of this time living and working abroad, in a variety of countries and continents.
-It was a fascination with inter-cultural communication and psychology that eventually led me to the field of talking therapies in 2009.
+It was a fascination with inter-cultural communication and psychology that eventually led me to the field of talking therapies.

 My Qualifications And Training